Donald & JoAnna Atkinson

 DIRECTOR OF ADMINISTRATION

-Dynamic in personal charisma and eminently motivated to share the Love of Christ with all,
+Dynamic in personal charisma and motivated to share the Love of Christ with all,

-Jeff is an Army veteran having served his country with honor in Operation Iraqi Freedom from 2003-2004.
+Jeff is an Army veteran having served his country as a M1A2 tank driver in Operation Iraqi Freedom from 2003-2004.

-A graduate of NBIC, Jeff struggled with meth related chemical dependency for over 20 years before surrendering his life to Christ at NBIC.
+A graduate of NBIC, Jeff struggled with drug related chemical dependency for over 20 years before surrendering his life to Christ at NBIC.

-Jeff is a loving father of two children, ages 10 ( beautiful girl) & 7 ( handsome boy), and is very excited to see what God has planned for him.
+Jeff is happily married and is a loving father of two children, ages 10 ( beautiful girl) & 7 ( handsome boy).

 SHELBY G. SPIRES